Thailand/Laos/Cambodia

 Afternoon:

-After lunch we take a motorcoach to visit Kuang Si Falls, one of Laos most remarkable waterfalls.
+After lunch, we’ll take a motorcoach to visit Kuang Si Falls, one of Laos’ most remarkable waterfalls.
 Our field trip offers a great opportunity to witness locals enjoying time with their families.
-Next to the waterfall, we explore the "Free the Bears" rescue center dedicated to protecting and conserving the endangered sun and moon bears of Southeast Asia and learn about their rehabilitation efforts.
-After our visit here, we return to our hotel for some time to relax.
+Next to the waterfall, we’ll explore the “Free the Bears” rescue center dedicated to protecting and conserving the endangered sun and moon bears of Southeast Asia and learn about their rehabilitation efforts.
+After our visit, we’ll return to our hotel for some time to relax.

 Dinner: